LloydLab/Data-Stroage-and-Managment/README.md

 ---

-## 💾 SOLUTION 1: IMMEDIATE SPACE RECOVERY
+## 💾 SOLUTION 1: SPACE RECOVERY

-### Target: Free Up 600-800GB in 2 Weeks

 #### Action 1: Compress Old Imaging Data (Expected: 300-500GB recovery)

 **What to compress:**
-- All microscopy images older than 6 months
+- All microscopy images older than 1 year
+- All folders from past personel
 - IMC data from completed experiments
 - Any TIFF files not currently being analyzed